 2. Product Visuals

-Considerations when thinking of how your consumer can see your product on pack:
+Considerations when thinking of how your customer can see your product on pack:

 - Will your product have a window to view the product?
 If so, how will it look after several months?
 Will it still look appetising if it becomes broken in transit, or if the product starts to sink to the bottom of the packaging?